Membership Manual

 The first time you swipe at the entrance desk after being suspended, you will automatically activate a 14-day “grace period” that allows you to shop despite your suspension.
 Within those 14 days, you should either contact the Membership Office to straighten out the problem, schedule and complete any shifts that you owe, or pay any outstanding membership fees.
 You cannot get two grace periods for the same suspension, nor can you extend a grace period.

-3. Day Pass or Suspension Override (SO)
+3. Suspension Override Pass

 C. TEAM LEADERS